General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 9.3 Compliance with the delivery period and the delivery date is conditional upon the CUSTOMER fulfilling its contractual obligations.

-These include – but are not limited to – accidents, significant operational disruptions, labor disputes, late or faulty delivery of necessary raw materials, semi-finished or finished products, the loss of important workpieces, official measures or omissions, natural disasters, etc.,
+– if hindrances occur which SCHMID cannot avert despite exercising the necessary care, regardless of whether they affect SCHMID, the CUSTOMER or a third party.
+These include – but are not limited to – accidents, significant operational disruptions, labor disputes, delayed or defective delivery of necessary raw materials, semi-finished or finished products, the destruction of important workpieces, official measures or omissions, natural disasters, etc.

 9.5 If the PURCHASER can prove damage due to a delay caused by SCHMID’s own gross negligence, it shall be entitled to claim compensation for delay after having previously set a grace period by registered letter.
 This shall amount to half a percent for every full 14 days of delay, but not more than 5% in total, calculated on the contract price of the delayed part of the delivery.
-The first two weeks of delay do not entitle the customer to compensation for delay.
+The first two weeks of delay do not entitle the CUSTOMER to compensation for delay.

 9.6 Once the maximum compensation for delay has been reached, the CUSTOMER shall set SCHMID a reasonable period of grace in writing to fulfill the contract.
 If this deadline is not met for reasons for which SCHMID alone is responsible, the CUSTOMER shall be entitled to refuse to accept the delayed part of the delivery.
 If partial acceptance is economically unreasonable for him, he shall be entitled to withdraw from the contract and to reclaim payments already made against the return of deliveries already made.